Mathematics

 Year 10 undergo two GCSE practice examinations in June each year and Year 11 complete their mock GCSE examinations in November and March each academic year .

-There will also be an after-school revision opportunity, after the first mock examinations are completed, if there is sufficient interest!
+There will also be an after-school revision opportunity, starting in September each year, if there is sufficient interest!

 Click below for GCSE/ ELC specifications for your student